Cy-2004/ds5220-data-project-2/README-project.md

 3. Output Data and Plot

 plot.png: A line chart showing water level over time.
-This plot updates with each run and shows the most recent data collected.
+This plot updates with each run and shows all the data collected.

 data.csv: A dataset containing all recorded observations, including timestamp and water level.
 This file updates with each run and grows over time.